-Cristle Collins Judd, a former professor at the University of Pennsylvania and dean for academic affairs at Bowdoin College, joined The Andrew W. Mellon Foundation as Senior Program Officer for Higher Education and Scholarship in the Humanities (HESH) in September 2015.
+Cristle Collins Judd served as a senior program officer for Higher Education and Scholarship in the Humanities (HESH) at The Andrew W. Mellon Foundation from 2015–18.
 A distinguished musicologist, her research has been supported by grants including an NEH Fellowship for University Teachers and the Mellon Foundation’s own New Directions Fellowship.
 As she prepared to leave the Foundation to become the president of Sarah Lawrence College, we spoke to Judd about the fellowship’s impact on her career trajectory.

 Tell us about your journey from performance to scholarship.
 How did that come about?

 My love of music was nurtured first as a performer, but as an undergraduate oboist, I found myself drawn into worlds I’d never encountered.
 Increasingly, I discovered that while I loved making music, I really loved thinking about music.
 It’s the great story of a college education, pulling you into places you don’t know.

 Was there a particular moment in time that sparked this transition from performance to research?